AlexAntony3/NMFC/README.md

 ### Colour Scheme
 ![Colour Pallet](assets/images/colour-pallete-pp1.png)

-The colour scheme for the website has been decided is shown above.
-The reason these colours have been selected is to represent and match the colour scheme of the team kit.
+The above image shows the colour scheme that has been decided for the website.
+I have used [Coolers](https://coolors.co/) to help me pick my pallet and the reason these colours have been selected is to represent and match the colour scheme of the team kit.

 | Colour  | Use |
 | ------  | --- |